servo/servo.org/_posts/2026-02-03-january-in-servo.md

 Conversely, disabled `<select>` elements can no longer be activated (@simonwuelker, #42036).

 Mouse events triggered by the embedder are more complete; `MouseEvent.detail` correctly reports the click count for `mouseup` and `mousedown` events (@mrobinson, #41833), and many other members are now consistent with other mouse events (@mrobinson, #42013).

+Performing a pinch zoom on mobile is now reflected in the [`VisualViewport`](https://developer.mozilla.org/en-US/docs/Web/API/VisualViewport) API (@stevennovaryo, #41754).
+This work remains hidden behind the `dom_visual_viewport_enabled` preference until more of the API is supported.

+We've changed the behaviour of Web APIs that use the [`[Clamp]` annotation](https://webidl.spec.whatwg.org/#Clamp) (such as `Blob.slice`).
+The previous implementation would cast floating point values to their integer equivalents, but the standard requires [more specific rounding logic](https://webidl.spec.whatwg.org/#abstract-opdef-converttoint) (#41640).

+The `RGBA8` constant is now available in WebGL 1 rendering contexts; it was previously only available in WebGL 2 contexts (@simonwuelker, #42048).

 **Fonts** were another area of focus this month.
 Loading web fonts from `file://` origins works as expected (@TimvdLippe, #41714), as does using web fonts within Shadow DOM content (@minghuaw, #42151).